wayneIBM/vpc-on-classic/vpc-cli-reference.md

 - `VPC`: ID of the vpc.
 - `ZONE`: Name of the zone.
 - `CIDR`: The CIDR block for this prefix.
+- `--default`: This flag indicates whether this is the default prefix for this zone in this VPC.
+Enumeration type: true, false.
+If unspecified, the default is false.
 - `--json`: Format output in JSON.

 ---